DLR-RM/RAFCON/doc/feature_list.rst

     Data Flows + Data Ports                             x               For explicit data modeling Default Values for Data Ports                       x
-    Scoped Variable Concept                             x               Private, scoped and global data Default Values for Libraries                        x               Defined by the library creator Runtime Values for Libraries                        x               Defined by the user Every State Machine can be used as Library          x               Without any overhead Execution Capabilities:                             x               IDE like debugging mechanism
+    Scoped Variable Concept                             x               Private, scoped and global data Every State Machine can be used as Library          x               Without any overhead Execution Capabilities:                             x               IDE like debugging mechanism
     - Start, Stop, Pause                                x